blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Abstractions.md

 ## Example 1: Electronic and Electric Circuits
 - Consider objects like a resistor, transistor, capacitor, wires, etc. to be at the base level.
 	- Of course, it will have deeper implementation details, but for a layman, these are the basic components.
 Let's just stick with it.
+- The abstract design of a device will be the next level of abstraction
+- A specific circuit designed based on the design will be the next level of abstraction.
 - A circuit board created with that would be a higher level product.
 That is, if you get a circuit board, it is composed of a lower level of implementation, using its internal components.
 - Now, if the circuit is electronic, it could sometimes be driven by a firmware software.
-Since the behavior of the system is dependent on the firmware, the firmware can be said to be at a higher level of abstraction.
+Since the behaviour of the system is dependent on the firmware, the firmware can be said to be at a higher level of abstraction.
 -
 ## Example 2: Mathematics
 ## Example 3: Operating Systems